theowenyoung/blog/content/algorithms/index.en.md

     - Algorithm
 ---

-Save some algorithm practice [here](https://github.com/theowenyoung/blog/tree/main/codes/algorithms).
+Save [some algorithm problems](https://leetcode.com/problemset/all/) solutions to [here](https://github.com/theowenyoung/blog/tree/main/codes/algorithms).
 I'll use Typscript to write codes, and use `deno test` to test the codes.

 <!-- more -->